cobwebch/flush_language_cache/README.rst

 * thunderbolt by H Alberto Gongora from the Noun Project
 * chat bubble by Tereza Moravcová from the Noun Project

+Thanks to Dmytro Nozdrin for the TYPO3 9 compatibility update and some code cleanup.